duarteocarmo/duarteocarmo.com/content/pages/about.md

 I have studied in the [Superior Technical Institute of Lisbon](https://tecnico.ulisboa.pt/en/), in the [Beijing Institute of Technology](http://english.bit.edu.cn/), and in the [Technical University of Denmark](https://www.dtu.dk/english).

 Currently, I'm a consultant/resident hacker at [Jabra](https://jabra.com), where I help build the best headphones in the world.
-Here, I'm involved with a lot of different areas: product management, strategy, data science, experimentation, and artificial intelligence.
+Here, I'm involved in a lot of different areas: product management, strategy, data science, experimentation, and artificial intelligence.

 In the past, I've worked for the [WYGroup](https://www.wygroup.net/), [Bliss Applications](https://www.blissapplications.com/), and [OnLiquid](https://onliquid.com/).